 Highly motivated students may take part in the department’s honors program, which culminates during the senior year with an independent study supervised by a faculty member.
 Students must have a 3.65 GPA both in the major and overall to pursue honors.
 Honors students register for a semester or more of Independent Study (MUSIC-UA 997 or 998) in which they complete a capstone project in musicology or music history, ethnomusicology, analysis, or composition.
 This might take the form of an analytical or historiographical study of a major work or group of works, the writing of a musical composition of substantial dimensions, or a biographical study of a composer, all under the guidance of a faculty member.
 A student wishing to pursue departmental honors should apply to the director of undergraduate studies.
 There are also three departmental prizes that the department awards to exceptional students (listed in the awards and prizes section of this Bulletin).

 Students pursuing a major or minor in music, and indeed all students in the College of Arts and Science, are encouraged to participate in musical performance, lessons, and ensembles.
 We believe that the joys of making music, the dedication and study necessary to perform music, and the collective effort required of ensemble participants constitute an inimitable experience that should have a central place in a liberal arts education.
 Students are encouraged to participate in the performance ensembles regularly offered (for credit) by our clinical faculty.
-They can also participate in the Collegium Musicum, the NYU Orchestra, and many of the lessons, programs, and ensembles associated with our department or the Steinhardt School of Culture, Education, and Human Development’s Department of Music and Performing Arts Professions.
+They can also participate in the NYU Orchestra, and many of the lessons, programs, and ensembles associated with the Steinhardt School of Culture, Education, and Human Development’s Department of Music and Performing Arts Professions.
 Students are also invited to attend the numerous concerts that the department sponsors each year, as well as concerts of the Washington Square Contemporary Music Society.
 We encourage students to patronize the large collection of independent music venues located throughout Greenwich Village, and, more broadly, to participate in the vibrant music cultures found in all five boroughs of the city.
 Exploration of music in the city is a central component of the music major, and the Department's faculty and graduate students regularly organize concert trips for our undergraduates.

 In addition to participation in the various performance ensembles, the department encourages students to partake vigorously of the cultural life of New York City.
 Students are entitled to discounted tickets to the Metropolitan Opera, the New York Philharmonic, concerts of the World Music Institute, concerts of the Kalavant Center for Indian Music and Dance, and many other music-presenting organizations.